Vitriol1744/Vitriol1744/README.md

 ## 🧠 About Me

-I'm a self-taught systems programmer who enjoys building things from the ground up — from custom kernels and memory allocators to emulators, developer tooling, and game engines.
+I'm a self-taught systems programmer and student at Military University of Technology in Warsaw who enjoys building things from the ground up — from custom kernels and memory allocators to emulators, developer tooling, and game engines.

 I love precision, performance, and learning through building.
 If it runs close to hardware or helps developers work better, I’m probably working on it.